 Hermiston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hermiston is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hermiston who work in office and administrative support (11.84%), sales jobs (10.50%), and food service (6.09%).
+There are especially a lot of people living in Hermiston who work in office and administrative support (13.01%), sales jobs (9.95%), and farm management occupations (6.21%).

-In terms of college education, the citizens of Hermiston rank slightly lower than the national average.
-16.08% of adults 25 and older in Hermiston have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Hermiston is nearly on par with the US average for all cities of 21.84%: 17.72% of adults 25 and older in Hermiston have a bachelor's degree or advanced degree.

-Hermiston is a somewhat ethnically-diverse city.
+Hermiston is an extremely ethnically-diverse city.
 The people who call Hermiston home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hermiston residents report their race to be White, followed by Native American.
+The greatest number of Hermiston residents report their race to be White, followed by Asian.
 Hermiston also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 32.92% of the city’s residents.
-Important ancestries of people in Hermiston include Irish, English, Italian, and Norwegian.
+People of Hispanic or Latino origin account for 33.27% of the city’s residents.
+Important ancestries of people in Hermiston include Irish, English, Dutch, and Swedish.

 The most common language spoken in Hermiston is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Vietnamese.